jwag/elevation_mapping_cupy/elevation_mapping_cupy/script/elevation_mapping_cupy/README.md

 * Map Size: Set by resolution and map_length.
 Map is assumed to be square which is wasteful for my needs
 * Height Drift Compensation: The parameters position_noise_thresh and orientation_noise_thresh are used to determine if the height drift compensation should be applied for a given measurement or not.
 If the noise from the measurement is larger than either of the thresholds then it is applied as long as enable_height_drift_compensation is true, at least min_height_drift_cnt points from the observation are used to compute the height drift error, and the computed mean_error is less than the specified max_drift parameter.
 The drift compensation is applied based on the formula h += mean_drift_error * drift_compensation_alpha
 * The map_util transform_p() is used to transform a point represented in the sensor frame to a point in the world/map frame.
+* I'm not sure I understand why, but the cell_n includes a border of 1 cell around the entire boundary of the map that is never indexed from what I can tell.
+That means that real data starts at index 1 and ends at index cell_n-2.
+This is why you see the map[:,1:-1] syntax everywhere
+* Map frame is not related to the map center location.
+That is the position of the elevation map within the Map frame.

 ## TODO
 * Allow for disabling traversability filter layer.
 Would have to modify the height drift compensation as well as it uses travesability to mask out points used in the calculation.